 - Accounts payable

-- Preparation and oversight of TABC’s legislative appropriations request, annual financial report and performance reports
+- Preparation and oversight of TABC’s legislative appropriations requests and annual financial report.

 The division’s General Services Section is responsible for: